-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the Board of Directors.
-Mr. Horowitz and Ambassador Zuckerman will serve as members of our audit committee.
-Ms. Rogge will serve as the chairwoman of the audit committee.
+We have established and maintain an audit committee of the Board of Directors.
+Mr. Horowitz and Ambassador Zuckerman serve as members of our audit committee.
+Ms. Rogge serves as the chairwoman of the audit committee.
 Under Nasdaq listing standards and applicable SEC rules, we are required to have three members of the audit committee, all of whom must be independent.
 Each of Ms. Rogge, Mr. Horowitz and Ambassador Zuckerman are independent.